Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 6. Clicking on the link opens up the Bicep Registry Repo for the AVM module's source code, where you can find the documentation detailing all the module's functionality, input parameters and outputs, while providing various examples.
 <img src="../img/faq/use-bicep-module-06.png" width=100%>

+---

+## Will the ALZ Bicep/Terraform solution to be rebased on AVM?

+It is not currently planned to revamp the ALZ terraform module to use AVM modules.
+When the required resource and pattern modules for both Bicep and Terraform will be available in AVM, this option will be assessed and considered.

+---

+## Should pattern modules leverage resource modules?
+What if (some of) the required resource modules are not available?

+The initial focus of development and migration from CARML/TFVM is mainly on resource modules.
+Once the most important resource modules are published, pattern modules can start leveraging them as and where needed.
+This however doesn't mean that the development of pattern modules is blocked in any way, since they may use native resources ("vanilla code").
+If you're about to develop a pattern module and would need a resource modules that doesn't exist today, please consider building the resource module first, so that others can leverage it for their pattern modules as well.

+Please see [PMNFR2](/Azure-Verified-Modules/specs/shared/#id-pmnfr2---category-composition---use-resource-modules-to-build-a-pattern-module) for more details.